Host: Noreena Downs Station

 “What did you get up to as a kid?”

-Well Noreena was our back yard to say but it was how we made our fun that was triumph, so I have compiled a list and description of our fun play from our childhoods, you’s might think half way through this “What strange children” (I think we were normal) but that is what happens when you have to create your fun when you’re not well endowed in the money department.
+Well Noreena was our back yard to say but it was how we made our fun that was the triumph, so I have compiled a list and description of our fun play from our childhoods, you might think half way through this “What strange children” (I think we were normal) but that is what happens when you have to create your fun when you’re not well endowed in the money department.

-We all did port Hedland School of the air which was school lessons done at home and over the wireless.
+We all did port Hedland School of the Air which was school lessons done at home and over the wireless.
 Once we finished our lessons for the day albeit before 11.30 am we would conjure up our plan for the next few hours or all day.
 Haha you should of seen me on the first day of school at boarding school, come lunchtime I started heading back to the boarding dorms only to have someone chase me up to drag me back to school, uh the naivety of it!
 I was dumbstruck.

 The thicket in the steer Paddock – we were pretty convinced there was a big wild scrub bull living in the mulga thicket of the steer paddock, so we used to follow the cattle pads out through the thicket on the south west side of the house mill and see if we could get through to the other side without getting done in by the mystery bull.
 Even the kangaroos ‘chi chi’ noise use to scare the hell out of us, what imaginations hey!

-Also upon entering the steer paddock on some occasions we would have to watch out for Mammasnoot the psycho cow if Dad just happened to of put her in there.
-Mamasnoot was a cow we purchased from somewhere along with a few other hundred cows that we bought to increase breeding numbers, what was the deal with Mamasnoot you are probably wondering?Wwell to say the cow was mad as a cut snake would be an understatement, when she had a calf she was at her worst but was still nuts without a calf, I mean what sort of cow gets wound up and stroppy and turn her head around cock her rear leg and suck milk from her own udder?
+Also upon entering the steer paddock on some occasions we would have to watch out for Mamasnoot the psycho cow if Dad just happened to put her in there.
+Mamasnoot was a cow we purchased from somewhere along with a few other hundred cows that we bought to increase breeding numbers, what was the deal with Mamasnoot you are probably wondering?
+Well to say the cow was mad as a cut snake would be an understatement, when she had a calf she was at her worst but was still nuts without a calf, I mean what sort of cow gets wound up and stroppy and turns her head around, cocks her rear leg, and sucks milk from her own udder?
 A CRAZY COW!

 When I was still reasonably young we were yarding up (putting into cattle yards) and we were in our water cooler paddock and my dad’s buggy broke down so he commandeered the buggy off mum (which I was passenger in) and one thing about my Dad he never liked to have passengers in the vehicle when he was working cattle that were playing up.
-He told us to climb a tree, so up the old bloodwood tree we went, the biggest tree in the water cooler, and stood up on a length ways branch, well everything was in the yards except for one cow… oh yeah Mammasnoot standing under the blood wood tree snorting up and down it terrorising my mum and me and adding her big horn rack to the tree and then along came Tex (dad) with his newly acquired buggy!
+He told us to climb a tree, so up the old bloodwood tree we went, the biggest tree in the water cooler, and stood up on a length ways branch, well everything was in the yards except for one cow . . . oh yeah Mamasnoot standing under the blood wood tree snorting up and down it terrorising my mum and me and adding her big horn rack to the tree and then along came Tex (Dad) with his newly acquired buggy!
 After a bit of a work out with this nutcase cow and having her trying to climb into the buggy she finalised the whole show by sticking a horn through the grate mesh and straight into the radiator.
 GAME OVER.

 Swinging off the back leg of a calf being branded was a bit of a challenge especially as a kid but no ways were we gonna let that leg go if Dad was castrating although there was the occasional happening.
 Dad was always paranoid about us kids in the draft pens or back force yards as we were hard to see so he used to get us to sit up on the rails together, but not for long mate – we had worms in our bums so off we would go investigating the cattle until we got told off again.

 Chookyard – We use to have a massive old style chook yard that housed all our cool fowls, we have a new chook house now designed and made by Joe, the “Fort Knox Palace” is dingo proof too!
 We use to have a black chook called Emma that we were pretty convinced could talk, this poor chook got taken everywhere around the homestead under many circumstances and in many styles.
 Then there was Ducky the one eyed pirate duck, he lost his eye to his mate Bam Bam the bantam rooster in an argument.
 We also had two big roosters Micky Malthouse (yep I had two parents who barracked for the West Coast Eagles) so there was even Johnny Worsfold the rooster!
-Now Johnny was a bit precious or a metrosexual rooster… just not quite a full blown rooster.
-There were chooks galore, guinea fowls, ducks and the bloody horrible roosters that thought spurring the kids was fun.
+Now Johnny was a bit precious or a metrosexual rooster . . . just not quite a full blown rooster.
+There were chooks galore, guinea fowls, ducks, and the bloody horrible roosters that thought spurring the kids was fun.